 duplicated or shared among MySQL servers acting as SQL nodes in

-a MySQL Cluster.
+an NDB Cluster.
 In other words, changes in users and their

 privileges do not automatically propagate between SQL nodes by